 After the construction of the Black Building, George Black established a new store 621-623 1st Avenue North, the Store Without a Name.

 The eighth floor of the Black Building was leased to WDAY, and for many years as part of the lease agreement, the station would use the phrase “This is WDAY in the Black Building, Fargo” during their sign-on.
 Singer Peggy Lee’s musical career was started at WDAY, singing in the WDAY studios in the Black Building.

 William A. Schlossman and William Bunce joined Black in his various business ventures in 1945.
 Black’s daughter Anna Jane married Schlossman who later created West Acres Mall.

 In 1968, Sears Roebuck announced it would be moving as the first tenant in the West Acres Mall.
 Sears relocated there in 1972, the same year that George M. Black died, at the age of 90.
 In the 1970’s and 1980’s, the Black Building was managed by William Schlossman and John Gunkelman (Schlossman & Gunkelman Realty).

-In 1986, the Black Co. sold the Black Building to a local investment group for $1.8 million plus $50,000 for a parking lot.
-Developer Rick Jordahl obtained MIDA bonds of $2.75 million for improvements.
-Some of the improvements, such as installation of automatic elevators, updated the building, but changed some of the historic charm.
-Gone were the ‘elevator operators to modern technology.
+In 1986, the Black Co. sold the Black Building to a local investment group, which completed improvements such as installation of automatic elevators, updated the building, but changed some of the historic charm.
+Gone were the elevator operators to modern technology.

 On April 17, 2002, the large “Elm Tree Square” sign was removed from the front of the building as part of Fargo’s Broadway Streetscape project.
-The sign, placed on the buildings in the 1970’s, blocked the second story windows which were restored.
-Lloyd Sampson, managing owner of the building at 118 Broadway, wanted to restore the building to its original 1932 appearance.
+The sign, placed on the buildings in the 1970’s, blocked the second story windows which were restored to restore the building to its original 1932 appearance.